Skip to Content

 • And you know pedestrians are having a hard time when even car-loving reporter Myles Miller defends them (in this case, him):

-And most of the outrage didn't even focus on cyclists, but if needed, we can certainly furnish plenty.
+And most of the outrage didn't even focus on conditions for cyclists, but if needed, we can certainly furnish plenty.
 Here was the bike lane on Lafayette and Canal streets at around 5:30 p.m. — a full workday after the city declared the storm over:

 Impassible!Photo: Sophia Lebowitz